storozhukBM/allocator/README.md

 1. Make arena.Buffer.WriteString throw panic on allocation error to bo compatible with bytes.Buffer
 1. Documentation for the generated code
 1. Add sub-slicing to the generated code and arena.Bytes
+1. Get rid of reflect in library code by replacing reflect.SliceHeader with private type